 S No. PARTICULARS DETAILS 1.
 Name(s) of the related party & nature of relationship.
 2. Nature of contracts/arrangements/transactions.
 3. Duration of contracts/arrangements/transactions.
-A HL • Salient terms of the contracts or arrangements or transactions including the value, if any.
+NIII.
+Salient terms of the contracts or arrangements or transactions including the value, if any.
 NIL 5.
 Date(s) of approval by the Board.
-6. Amount paid as advances, if any.
+6. Amount paid as advances, if any. and the second s

-Place: Indore Date: 12th August, 2022 By order of the Board of Directors Indo Thai Securities Limited
+By order of the Board of Directors Indo Thai Securities Limited